lart-bangor/research-assistant/docs/source/users/exporting-data.rst

 File name accuracy should indicate if your data has been collected and exported properly, but you can open the file to verify completely that data was collected and exported accurately.

-For instance, in the example below (Figure 54), by observing that each AToL adjective pair, per language, equates to a **number** (how your participant rated the language for the trait via the slider mechanism).
+For instance, in the example below **(Figure 59)**, by observing that each AToL adjective pair, per language, equates to a **number** (how your participant rated the language for the trait via the slider mechanism).

 .. figure:: figures/edfigure38.png
-      :width: 400
+      :width: 850
       :alt: Screenshot of open .json data file

       Figure 59 - Check that your data file contains data inputed by your participant